caporaso-lab/q2-books/q2-shotgun/q2-shotgun/02-read-analysis.md

 Reports contain taxon information on each line: Percentage of fragments covered by the clade root, number of fragments covered by clade root, Number of fragments assigned directly to this taxon, a rank code: indicating (U)nclassified, (R)oot, (D)omain, (K)ingdom, (P)hylum, (C)lass, (O)rder, (F)amily, (G)enus, or (S)pecies, NCBI taxonomic ID number, and taxonomic annotation.

-For more information on Kraken outputs, [visit the Kraken Manual] (https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown)!
+For more information on Kraken outputs, [visit the Kraken Manual](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown)!

 Bracken uses a Bracken database, the length of your reads and the kraken reports to give you a `feature-table[Frequency]`